-Congenital heart abnormalities in black rhinoceros are seldom described in the literature with no more than four cases reported which included atrial and ventricular septal defects, patent ductus arteriosus and valvular abnormalities with one case also showing a cleft palate malformation.6 This subject did not exhibit other congenital abnormalities apart from the cardiac defect.
+Congenital heart abnormalities in black rhinoceros are seldom described in the literature with no more than four cases reported including atrial and ventricular septal defects, patent ductus arteriosus and valvular abnormalities with one case also showing cleft palate.6 This subject did not exhibit other congenital abnormalities apart from the cardiac defect.
 The congenital origin is well known in human medicine and is due to an incomplete separation of the embryonic truncus arteriosus into the two outflow vessels (pulmonary artery and aorta).9 The underlying cause of truncus arteriosus in humans is usually unknown and only limited studies about the inheritance risks are published.8

-Hemolytic anemia is an important cause of death in captive rhinoceros, even though the histological examination revealed hemosiderophages in the lungs and liver in this subject, these changes were interpreted as linked to the cardiomyopathy as truncus arteriosus often results in a left-right shunt that leads to pulmonary hypertension.2
+Hemolytic anemia is an important cause of death in captive rhinoceros, even though the histological examination revealed haemosiderophages in the lungs and liver in this subject, these changes were interpreted as linked to the cardiomyopathy as truncus arteriosus often results in a left-right shunt that leads to pulmonary hypertension.2

 To our knowledge this is the first report describing type III truncus arteriosus in an Eastern black rhinoceros (Diceros bicornis michaeli).
 This abnormality, based on human cardiovascular reports, has a likely congenital origin and could potentially have a risk of inheritance in captive populations of Eastern black rhinoceros.